 Electric head pressure control recommendations:

-- When using electronic valves for holdback and receiver pressurization, successful operation and control has been seen with setpoint differentials as low as 5-10 psid.
+When using electronic valves for holdback and receiver pressurization, successful operation and control have been seen with setpoint differentials as low as 5-10 psid.
 When electronic holdback is used with mechanical receiver pressurization valves, the pressure differential should be maintained no lower than 15-20 psid.

-- The compressor high pressure safety limits must be set to rack manufacturer’s recommendations.
+The compressor high-pressure safety limits must be set to the rack manufacturer’s recommendations.

-- After power loss, compressor restarts should be delayed 90 seconds to allow for the electric valve’s reinitialization to complete.
-If not possible, there should be a 45 second delay between subsequent compressor starts.
-These recommendations will serve to stop a compressor for tripping off on high pressure safety.
+After a power loss, compressor restarts should be delayed 90 seconds to allow for the electric valve’s reinitialization to complete.
+If not possible, there should be a 45-second delay between subsequent compressor starts.
+These recommendations will serve to stop a compressor for tripping off on high-pressure safety.